cultofthemantis/WeatherApp/readme.md

 Peer reviewer 2 : Joseph Duarte
 this looks great! its pretty accurate to the figma apart from a couple small suggestions like maybe having the star further, golden and bigger like the prototype. i really like the blur effect you have on the cards. i feel like it makes the text a lot easier to read. great job!

+// Kellen Dixon

+ // Date Revised: 12/19/25

+ // Weather Sprint

+ // Made a working weather app using the assigned figma